Views

 Configuration change diff

-Configuration change diff from the inventory view
+Configuration change diff from the Inventory view

 Map Tab

-The map tab groups cloud environment resources by region and displays them using a map visualization.
+The Map tab groups cloud environment resources by region and displays them using a map visualization.
 Use the + and - buttons in the upper right to zoom in and zoom out, respectively.
 Hover over any item to display more details about the resource.

-Cloud Insights Map Tab
+Cloud Insights Map tab

 Configuration Change and Operational Events are visible in the swimlane below the timeline

-CEA Cloud Configuration Layer
+Cloud Layer

-The Cloud Configuration layer shows your cloud environment behind the Load Balancer that is serving your application.
+The Cloud layer shows your cloud environment behind the Load Balancer that is serving your application.
 For AWS environments, this can also be the Global Accelerator.
 This view pulls in your cloud native inventory for the specific service, providing a logical service map of how your application is being served.
-You can use the traffic layer to visualize how your application is distributed within your cloud provider networks.
+You can use the traffic timeline to visualize how your application is distributed within your cloud provider networks.

-When attempting to correlate traffic flow log data with other metrics, a related spike may show up in the next adjacent bucket.
+When attempting to correlate flow log data with other metrics, a related spike may show up in the next adjacent bucket.
 This is because traffic flow log data is aggregated every 5 minutes.

-Topology Tab
+Cloud Layer Topology Tab

 Service Configuration View